Where the Kit goes?

 Addington High School, Croydon

-After receiving rugby and cricket kit, Darren Bernatovitch, PE teacher, said: “The kit we received from SOS Kit Aid has had a huge impact on our pupils.
+After receiving rugby kit, Darren Bernatovitch, PE teacher, said: “The kit we received from SOS Kit Aid has had a huge impact on our pupils.
 It has helped them get more involved in sport during and after curriculum.
 It’s also made pupils feel part of a team and get involved in sports they haven’t had access to before.”

 2nd Chance project, Bristol

-Rugby and cricket kit was delivered to the 2nd Chance project in Bristol, which engages with young offenders.
+Rugby kit was delivered to the 2nd Chance project in Bristol, which engages with young offenders.
 The project had young people who couldn’t take part in sporting activities as they couldn’t afford sports clothes.
 After receiving a full set of rugby kit, including boots, Alex, aged 17, said: “You don’t know how much this means to me.
 I really wanted to play sport as I could see everyone else having fun, but I couldn’t get my trainers dirty as there were the only pair I had.”

 Hungarian Rugby Union